Children can learn so much from playing with toys! Whether it’s a doll, workbench or pretend play kitchen set!

 If you are still opposed to your son playing with dolls, why not try some puppets.

-You can use some of my suggestions for dolls and replace them with puppets.
+You can use some of my suggestions for dolls and replace them with puppets or stuffed animals.

 It really doesn’t matter if the puppet is a boy, girl, animal, dinosaur, etc.